dejoen/dejoen/README.md

 ### Hi there 👋
 Welcome here
-Am Agwu Emmanuel by name a full stack developer with knowledge on Teact js, Node js, Express js ,mongoose db as well as android native development.
+Am Agwu Emmanuel by name a full stack developer with knowledge on React js, Node js, Express js ,mongoose db as well as android native development.